All of PhotoStructure’s tags are “hierarchical.” This article will try to explain how they work, and why they’re useful.

 Keywords/sky to that asset.

-As a PhotoStructure user, you had to spend time reading this page to grok what was going on, and PhotoStructure’s code is more complicated to gracefully handle these hierarchies.
+As a PhotoStructure user, you had to spend time reading this page to grok what was going on, and PhotoStructure’s code is (substantially!) more complicated in order to gracefully handle these hierarchies.

 Photo galleries typically use one browsing mode: a reverse-chronologically-sorted list of photos and videos.